savonet/book/language.md

-In practice, float getters are often created using `interactive.float` which creates a float value which can be modified on the telnet server (this is an internal server provided by Liquidsoap on which other applications can connect to interact with it), or `osc.float` which reads a float value from an external controller using the OSC library, as detailed in [a later section](#sec:telnet).
+In practice, float getters are often created using `interactive.float` which creates a float value which can be modified on the telnet server (this is an internal server provided by Liquidsoap on which other applications can connect to interact with it, as detailed in [a later section](#sec:telnet)), or `osc.float` which reads a float value from an external controller using the OSC library.
 For instance, with the script

 ```{.liquidsoap include="liq/interactive-float1.liq" from=1 to=-1}
 ```